+There will be an 80-minute midterm during the class time (10:05 - 11:25 AM) on February 10.
+A formula sheet will be provided (to be posted on CuLearn in advance).
 In the case of an exam deferral for legitimate reasons, please inform me within 24 hours of the regularly scheduled midterm to arrange a time to write the deferred exam.

-Final Exam:
+Final Exam: 35%

-The final exam will be be held during the final exam period in December, and will be 3 hours long.
-As with the midterm, it will be on cuLearn and will be open book and open notes, but you may not use the internet (outside of cuLearn) or consult with any other person.
+The final exam will be be held during on during the finals period in April and will be 3 hours long.
+A formula sheet will be provided.
 The final exam will focus on the material from the second half of the course.

 In the event that a deferred exam is necessary, that exam will replace only the final exam component of the course mark, and will only be granted if adequate term work has been completed.
+Inadequate term work constitutes earning less than 15 of the 65 possible term marks.